alterNERDtive/EDDiscovery-wiki/Previous-Releases.md

 # Previous Releases:

+8.4.X was released on 2 Nov 2017 for ED 2.4.

+* Configurable tabs to the program.
+Right click on the major tab and add/remove tabs.
+The program starts with a more limited set of tabs - use right click on the tabs to add your chosen ones back.
+* Exploration panel updates
+* Many under the hood changes to improve panel output, to improve responsiveness etc.

 8.3.X was released on 26 Sept 2017 for ED 2.4.

 * Companion API (CAPI ) was temporary disabled in early ones of this sequence.
 Now re-enabled in the latest 8.3.X.
 Due to Frontier CAPI API changed after ED 2.4 release.